junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 **Treatment:**

   ♦ An ear infection may be very painful.
 But if the child is generally healthy, the infection usually goes away on its own.
-Give acetaminophen (p.
-379) for pain.
+Give acetaminophen ([page 379](#page-379)) for pain.

-  ♦ If the child is already in poor health, or if the ear infection does not go away after a few days, or if there is pus or blood, give amoxicillin (p.
-352) or erythromycin (p.
-354).
+  ♦ If the child is already in poor health, or if the ear infection does not go away after a few days, or if there is pus or blood, give amoxicillin ([page 352](#page-352)) or erythromycin ([page 354](#page-354)).
 Always give antibiotics to a baby 6 months or younger with an ear infection.

   ♦ Carefully clean pus out of the ear with cotton, but do not plug the ear with cotton, a stick, leaves, or anything else.
 Children with pus coming from an ear should bathe regularly but should not swim for at least 2 weeks after they are well.